-- The need for protection from overwhelming and unpleasant information. - Trying to create a sense of control amidst the chaos caused by the death. - The need for more support than is available. - The need to focus on important immediate responsibilities.
+- They feel a need to protect themselves from overwhelming and unpleasant information. - They are trying to create a sense of control amidst the chaos caused by the death. - They need more support than is available. - They need to focus on important immediate responsibilities.